 Every member of our school community has the very highest academic and social expectations for every child.
+Our curriculum:

-Fostering ambition and an intrinsic desire to achieve within our learners by ensuring every child has the skills and knowledge they need to succeed across a range of subjects;
+Fosters ambition and an intrinsic desire to achieve within our learners by ensuring every child has the skills and knowledge they need to succeed across a range of subjects;

-Embedding core moral values which leads to a strong social conscience;
+Embeds core moral values which leads to a strong social conscience;

-Creating a positive ‘can do’ attitude towards learning so that every child believes that they can learn.
+Creates a positive ‘can do’ attitude towards learning so that every child believes that they can learn.

 In order to enable all of our learners to develop the skills and knowledge they need to succeed, make links within and across the curriculum as well as foster an intrinsic desire to achieve based on genuine desire to learn and know more, we deliver our curriculum via an enquiry based curriculum model.
 Each enquiry question is bespoke and is based on either school values or academic-based drivers.

 Within each enquiry, we teach a learning journey across a range of subjects in which skills and knowledge are taught progressively both within and across year groups; building on prior knowledge to ensure our learners know and remember more and become true masters of the skills and knowledge they have been taught.

 Our Curriculum uses memorable learning experiences to develop cultural capital as part of a rich, relevant and child-centred curriculum which has the principles of high-quality reading, writing, maths are embedded throughout.